nareshb7/react-webpack-boilerplate/README.md

 This setup can now be extended further by adding testing libraries, state management solutions, or production-ready optimization techniques.

 ---

+#### While tools like Vite or Create React App offer quick scaffolding, setting up a React project manually with Webpack provides deeper understanding, full control over the configuration, and the flexibility to include only the dependencies you truly need.

 ## 👤 Author